Using angular two-point correlations to self-calibrate the photometric redshift distributions of DECaLS DR9: Acknowledgements

 \section{Acknowledgements}

 HX would like to thank Edmond Chaussidon and Mehdi Rezaie for their detailed answer to the questions on imaging systematics mitigation.
+The authors thank the referee for helpful comments.
 This work is supported by the National Key R\&D Program of China (2018YFA0404504, 2018YFA0404601, 2020YFC2201600), National Science Foundation of China (11833005, 11890692, 11890691, 11621303, 11653003), the Ministry of Science and Technology of China (2020SKA0110100), the China Manned Space Project with NO.CMS-CSST-2021 (B01 \& A02), the 111 project No. B20019, the CAS Interdisciplinary Innovation Team (JCTD-2019-05), and the Shanghai Natural Science Foundation (19ZR1466800)